joncarlmatthews/handmade/README.md

 > build.bat Debug x86
 ```

 The platform layer will then dynamically reload the game code without the need to rebuild the platform code.
+You can safely run `build.bat` with (a) the Visual Studio debugger running the platform layer or (b) when simply running primary the .exe

 This `build.bat` build script has been coded to match the Visual Studio build commands and so all files generated are placed in the usual directories.